jinxdash/jinx-rust/README.md

 ## Gotchas when working with `jinx-rust`

-- When a node has outer attributes, its start location expands to them, and its own start position is saved under `node.loc.ownStart`
+- When a node has outer attributes, its start location expands to include them.
+Its own start position is saved under `node.loc.ownStart`
 ```ts
 import { Node } from "jinx-rust";
 import { start, end, ownStart, has_OuterAttributes, hasOwnStart } from "jinx-rust/utils";